dm384ok/AnpushNOATT/README.md

 > NSAdvertisingAttributionReportEndpoint : https://appsflyer-skadnetwork.com/

 > ITSAppUsesNonExemptEncryption  :  NO

-> NSUserTrackingUsageDescription : Select "Allow" for better experience.
-This identifier will be used to  order to functionalities and user engagement.

-> NSLocationWhenInUseUsageDescription : Select "Allow" for better experience.
-Your location will be used to order to user engagement.

 > NSCameraUsageDescription : Select "Allow" for better experience.
 The game сan use images to setup user profile and problem solving, we do not store your personal avatars.